What is a CD and what are CD rates?

 Finding the best CD can be daunting when you consider the sheer number of options available out there.
 That’s why Raisin makes it easy for you to locate and invest in a CD that meets your specific savings requirements, often at rates multiple times the national average.

-We are an online marketplace that lists only federally insured savings and deposit instruments from reputable banks and credit unions across the US.
+We are an online marketplace that lists savings and deposit instruments from federally regulated banks and credit unions across the US.
 Raisin lets you operate multiple accounts with different financial institutions, all with the comfort of a single log-in.

 Sign up on Raisin today to see your savings grow faster and safer!